ALT-Browne/TicTacToeUltimate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 * This project creates an advanced version of the well-known game TicTacToe, called TicTacToe Ultimate!
 In this version, players try to win the main game by competing in 9 sub-games.
 The location of each move determines the next sub-game to be played.
 The game history is saved so that players can undo moves and restart the game from any previous point.
+To play the game, go to https://alt-browne.github.io/TicTacToeUltimate/

 ![demo](./src/assets/tttu-demo.gif)